jthalpern/jthalpern.github.io/_pages/Scrivener.md

 ## Exporting

 Finishing your project in Scrivener is a little more complicated than in a standard word processor.
-In Scrivener, you need to export using something called the compiler.
+In Scrivener, you need to export using something called the *compiler*.
 The compiler takes all the separate pieces of your manuscript and turns them into a single, complete document.

 Open the compiler by pressing Ctrl+Shift+E.